-- (a) The making and attesting of the declarations required of the Mayor (if any) and members under LGA 2002, sch 7, cl14; - (b) The election of the Chairperson (if any) and the making and attesting of the declaration required of the Chairperson under LGA 2002, sch 7, cl 14; - (c) A general explanation, given or arranged by the Chief Executive, of: - i.
+- (a) The making and attesting of the declarations required of members under LGA 2002, sch 7, cl14; - (b) The election of the Chairperson (if any) and the making and attesting of the declaration required of the Chairperson under LGA 2002, sch 7, cl 14; - (c) A general explanation, given or arranged by the Chief Executive, of: - i.
 LGOIMA; and - ii.
 Other laws affecting members, including the appropriate provisions of the Local Authorities (Members Interests) Act 1968; and ss 99, 105, and 105A of the Crimes Act 1961; and the Secret Commissions Act 1910; and the Financial Markets Conduct Act 2013.

-- (d) The fixing of the date and time of the first meeting of the local authority, or the adoption of a schedule of meetings; and - (e) The election of the Deputy Mayor or Deputy Chairperson in accordance with the LGA 2002, sch7, cl 17.
+- (d) The fixing of the date and time of the first meeting of the Community Board, or the adoption of a schedule of meetings; and - (e) The election of the Deputy Chairperson in accordance with the LGA 2002, sch7, cl 17.

-It is common for Councils to adopt Standing Orders at the first meeting; however, this is not always necessary, as, if not amended, Standing Orders will remain in force after each triennial election.
+It is common for Community Boards to adopt Standing Orders at the first meeting; however, this is not always necessary, as, if not amended, Standing Orders will remain in force after each triennial election.